 My little girl loves to eat almost immediately after I change her because she has made some room!
 Therefore, she got real mad having to wait for almost 15 -20 minutes before she could eat, because stupid me didn’t bring the milk with me.
 To top it off it was getting as hot as a billy goats ass in a pepper patch up in that plane, which added to her rage.

 As cute as you think your baby’s butt is, people, eat off of those.
 Not to mention not everyone enjoys the sights and smells of a diaper changing.
 End of story.

-Economy Plus was worth the extra money when traveling with an infant.
+Economy Plus was worth the extra money when traveling with a baby.
 Those precious six inches (I’m fairly confident it is less) makes all the difference when feeding and shuffling a baby around.
-Not to mention free cocktail on flights long enough!
+Not to mention a free cocktail on flights long enough!
 WORD!